Laragear/Rewind/README.md

 }
 ```

 That's it.
-Next time you want restore the previous state of a model, use the `rewind()` method.
+Next time you want restore the previous state of a model, use the `rewind()` method and one of the helper methods, like `toLatest()`.

 ```php
 use App\Models\Article;